 /Volumes/Share was so slow that the test was

-Obviously, Samba's speed and usability constraints disqualify it as a replacement for USB access on Android devices today (except for content collections so small that a simple drag-and-drop would suffice).
+Obviously, Samba's speed and usability constraints disqualify it as a replacement for USB access on Android devices today when it comes to on-demand syncs (except for content collections so small that a simple drag-and-drop would suffice—and probably be simpler by MTP).
 Can other network-drive options do any better?

 /Volumes/192.168.1.2) and Linux (via davfs2 mount at

 /mnt/webdav; Nautilus was slower).
 Here's a shot of the server and a log from its Mergeall client.